tr1ckydev/great.db/README.md

 - ### Inserting/Updating data has never been easier

   Insert or update data with a breeze through simple objects or maybe an array of them for multiple at a time.
-Learn more
+[Learn more](https://github.com/tr1ckydev/great.db/blob/main/DOCUMENTATION.md#set-----promisevoid)

   ![](res/setdata.png)

 - ### Use schemas to describe shape of your table

   Schema is a way to define how your table columns should be.
 Define your own schemas using various data types or use a built-in preset to quickly get started.
-Learn more
+[Learn more](https://github.com/tr1ckydev/great.db/blob/main/DOCUMENTATION.md#schema)

   ![](res/schema.png)

 - ### Strong typescript support out of the box

   Typescript types get auto magically inferred from the schema created to give auto-completions on the fly everywhere.
-Learn more

   ![](res/autocomplete.png)